LemmyNet/lemmy/docs/src/contributing_websocket_http_api.md

 {
   op: "GetCaptcha",
   data: {
+    ok?: { // Will be undefined if captchas are disabled
       png: String, // A Base64 encoded png
       wav: Option<String>, // A Base64 encoded wav audio file
-    uuid: String, // will return 'disabled' if server has these disabled }
+      uuid: String,
+    }
+  }
 }
 ```